wizard-merlin/ocserv-radius-mysql/README.md

 mac OS client download  https://github.com/wizard-merlin/clients-download/blob/master/anyConnect/anyconnect-macos-4.4.02034.dmg
 Android client download  https://github.com/wizard-merlin/clients-download/blob/master/anyConnect/anyconnect.android-4.0.05062.apk

-The VPN server will be listening at <host machine IP address>:8388.
+The VPN server will be listening at `<host machine IP address>:8388`.
 A user is already added for testing purpose.
 The username is `testing`, password is `password`.
 Login from an AnyConnect client or OpenConnect client.
 When you are done testing, open freeradius-3/authorize and delete this user.

 Then go to http://localhost:8080/ and login as root.
 The server is mysql.
 The password of root is the value of environment variable `MYSQL_ROOT_PASSWORD` in docker-compose.yml.